-An Australian Summer of Sport - Calendar of Events
+A Summer of Sport - Australian Calendar of Events

 Australians love summer .. and love their sport.
 The only thing they love more, is being able to combine the two.
-The following line up of international sporting events across the country offer a colourful celebration of Summer and Sport:
+The following Australian calendar of events features a line up of international sporting events across the country offer a colourful celebration of Summer and Sport.